apnex/vmw-cli/readme.md

 ```
 Once installed, `vmw-cli` can be leveraged directly via the `vmw-cli` shell command - see **Usage** below

-### via Docker
+### via Docker [Manual]
-This is where we start the container using `docker run` with the required ENV parameters set.
+This is where we manually start the container using `docker run` with the required ENV parameters set.
+This is not required if you have performed Shell Integration.
 Subsequent commands are then issued using `docker exec` commands.

 Start the container in background: